NicoB788/Home-Labbing-101/OS_setup.md

 ---

 ## 2. The "Lid Close" Hack
 By default, a laptop sleeps when closed.
-To make it a server, we must "break" this setting.
+To make it a server, laptop must functins even when the lid is closed.

 **Run this command in the Terminal:**
 ```bash